altai-ui/qui/README.md

 # A Vue.js Neumorphism Design System for Web

 Responsive, user-friendly and lightweight library helping us build great products for our customers.
-This library for Vue 2.x, Qui for Vue 3 in our roadmap
+This library for Vue 2.x

+Qui for Vue 3 is [here](https://qvant-lab.github.io/qui-max/)! 🎉

 [Storybook (live demo)](https://qvant-lab.github.io/qui/)